 Bullet Swaging: (Pronounced "Sway-jing", like "Gaging" or "Paging")...

-Forming projectiles (bullets, not loaded cartridges) using high pressure instead of heat, to flow the materials at room temperature within a closed high-strength die.
+To "Swage" is to form projectiles (bullets, not loaded cartridges) using high pressure (instead of heat) which flows the materials at room temperature to take the shape of the cavity in a closed high-strength die.

 Bullets are either made of one material such as solid lead, copper or a powdered metal mixture, or they are "jacketed", meaning the core material is covered by a "skin" normally made of relatively thin copper or brass alloy.
 The "jacket" can be purchased from Corbin, or made at home from copper tubing or from flat copper strip, with Corbin jacket-making tools.
 Jackets protect the core material from excess friction, deformation from gas pressure in the barrel, and control performance on impact.
 They also protect the bore from fouling or melting of the core material from friction and heat.
 Both jacketed and non-jacketed bullets can be swaged easily with Corbin tools.